We all want faster internet connections. Wi-Fi 6, the next generation of wireless networking, claims to be just that.

-First, the easy answer: If you’re already in the market for a new router, buy a Wi-Fi 6 router.
+First, the easy answer: If you’re already in the market for a new router, buy a Wi-Fi 6 router and check out the best Black Friday Router deals we found.
 The same goes for Wi-Fi 6-powered laptops (which Intel supports in anything using its 10th generation chips).
 There’s no reason not to.
 Even if you don’t have a single Wi-Fi 6 device, you’ll be futureproofed since eventually, all devices will embrace the new standard.

 Second, if you need to squeeze out every bit of throughput you can, consider upgrading to a new Wi-Fi 6 router.
 One example is my own, where I’m often moving large files to and from my Synology NAS device, and it’s worth it to me to gain the extra speed.

 Another example is if you have gigabit internet that provides a full gigabit of service (which isn’t always guaranteed).
 You won’t get that speed to a single device without Wi-Fi 6 — but you’ll have to decide if the extra hundred megabits per second or so are worth the investment for you.